chintanb/ldap-test-app/README.md

 runDuration - Duration to run the application (in minutes)

-connectTimeout - (optional) LDAP connect timeout - default is 5 seconds
+connectTimeout - (optional) LDAP connect timeout in seconds - default is 5 seconds

-connectTimeout - (optional) LDAP read timeout - default is 5 seconds
+readTimeout - (optional) LDAP read timeout in seconds - default is 5 seconds

-sleepDuration - (optional) time to sleep between two authentications - default is 1 second
+sleepDuration - (optional) time to sleep between two authentications in milliseconds - default is 1000 ms

 ***Sample Run***